Move Forward Guide

 - Teach you how to walk with a walker or crutches

-Immediately after surgery: You should expect to stay in the hospital for approximately 5 to 14 days.
+You should expect to stay in the hospital for approximately 5 to 14 days following your surgery.
 Your wound will be bandaged, and you may also have a drain at the surgery site.
 Pain will be managed with medication.

-Physical therapy will begin soon after surgery when your condition is stable, and the doctor clears you.
+Physical therapy will begin soon after surgery when your condition is stable and the doctor clears you for rehabilitation.
 A physical therapist will review your medical and surgical history, and visit you at your bedside.
 Your first 2 to 3 days of treatment may include:

 - Gentle stretching and range-of-motion exercises